rjmarwil/Intro-to-capybara/README.md

 The goal of this exercise is to practice testing a Rails Application using RSPEC and Capybara.

-Example specs have been setup for Home Page and Location create.
+Example specs have been setup for Home Page and creating a Location.

+Bundle
+rake db:create db:migrate

+All Specs live in spec/features

+Each spec file is named in a way to identify what it is testing. home page specs live in a file named spec/features/home_page_spec.rb

+spec files need to require the following file: require 'rails_helper'

-Run all tests with command rspec.
+Run all specs with command rspec.

-Run single tests with command rspec spec/directory/file_name.rb
+Run specific tests with command rspec spec/directory/file_name.rb
   example: spec/features/home_page_spec.rb

 ## Test all of these things for Events and Locations.

+- Example tests for visiting home page and creating a location.

 ###### Home page
 - Users can visit homepage and see Locations